Jonathan-Granier/Rendering-Novat-Style/documentations/controls.md

 <li> Enabled or disabled a scale , the Laplacien pyramid is automatically updated.</li>
 <li> Select the last scale of the Laplacien pyramid.</li>
 <li> Select the threshold for directs the light for the scale (between pi/2 (T=20 )and pi/10 (T=100)).</li>
-<li> Select blur factor for the current scale (Need to press button "Reload" after changing this setting).</li>
+<li> Select blur factor for the current scale (Need to press button "Reload" after changing this setting)(Range 0 to 100, scale with the size of the DEM).</li>
 </ol>
 </li>
 <li>Multi-scale buttons.